Easy leche merengada (cinnamon-lemon ice milk)

 How to make (vegan) leche merengada

-The traditional leche merengada recipe uses beaten egg whites to get a milkshake-like texture; to get a vegan version, you can substitute egg whites for aquafaba.
+The traditional leche merengada recipe uses beaten egg whites to get a milkshake-like texture.

-The viscous liquid that remains after boiling chickpeas works great in this recipe and I personally prefer not having to separate egg whites and yolks, so the pictures in this post are with aquafaba meringue.
+Beaten aquafaba works great in this recipe and I personally prefer not having to separate egg whites and yolks, so the pictures in this post are with aquafaba meringue.

-Time needed: 1 hour.
+Time needed: 1 hour

-How to make homemade leche merengada – frozen method
+How to make homemade leche merengada (Frozen method)

 - Prepare the spices